stevencallaway1/oski-agent/README.md

 ## What this repo is and is not

 **It is:**

-- A reference architecture for a Slack-native internal ops agent runtime, built for founders, operators, and small teams who want an agent they can inspect and control.
+- A reference architecture for a controllable internal AI operations agent.
-- Able to answer questions about a team's own files and notes without copy-pasting into a chat window.
+- Able to answer questions about approved team files and notes.
 - Able to draft internal updates and replies for human review.
 - Able to learn behavioral rules from plain-English feedback.
+- Able to propose new tool files when codegen is explicitly enabled.
 - Bounded by a hard daily budget by construction.

 **It is not:**

 - Fully autonomous.
 Every side-effectful action starts as a draft and stays a draft until a human explicitly trusts the tool.
 - A production back office.
 There is no durable job queue, no horizontal scaling, no sandboxed code execution, and no test suite yet.
-See [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md#what-a-production-deployment-would-need-next) for the honest gap list.
+See [docs/ARCHITECTURE.md](docs/ARCHITECTURE.md#what-a-production-deployment-would-need-next) for the gap list.
 - Connected to any CRM, billing system, or support desk by default.
 There is no Stripe, HubSpot, or Intercom integration in this repo.
 - Capable of sending email on its own.
 The one email example in `examples/plugins/` only creates Gmail drafts.
 Sending is always a manual step in Gmail.
 - Multi-tenant.
 One agent, one team, one channel.
-That is the point.

 ## Quickstart